How does the personal representative deal with the income and capital gains arising after the deceased’s death?

 The personal representatives are not making a disposal of the assets for capital gains tax purposes.
 That is, the transfer of assets to beneficiaries does not trigger a charge to capital gains tax – the personal representative is merely distributing the estate to its rightful owners in accordance with the will or intestacy.

-The personal representative must provide the beneficiary with a certificate, a form R185, that shows the income paid to the beneficiary during a specific tax year and the income tax already paid by the personal representative on that income.
+The personal representative must usually provide the beneficiary with a certificate, a form R185, that shows the income paid to the beneficiary during a specific tax year and the income tax already paid by the personal representative on that income.

+You can download the paper trust and estate tax return from GOV.UK.
 You cannot use HMRC’s free online services tax return software to complete and submit an estate tax return online, but software is available to purchase.
 If you appoint a professional agent to help you, they are likely to have software that enables the forms to be filed online.

 If the deceased held NS&I investments at the date of death, you may find this NS&I booklet Guidance after a bereavement useful.